CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 1. On the top section, notice the following:

-- Title of the recommendation: **Secure transfer to storage accounts should be enabled**
+- Title of the recommendation: **Storage account public access should be disallowed**
 - Top menu controls: **Exempt**, **Deny**, **View policy definition** and **Open query**
 - Severity indicator: **High**
 - Freshness interval: **30 Min**